aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 website with just two files using Amazon S3 to host the website.
 The two files will be index.html and solar.png.

 We are going to use the [AWS Cloud9 IDE](https://aws.amazon.com/cloud9/ "Cloud9") to assist us.
-Perform the following to setup a new AWS Cloud9 Environment
+Perform the following to setup a new AWS Cloud9 Environment unless you've this up previously.

 #### Cloud9 Setup